Current Mortgage Rates

 The experts at Sammamish Mortgage can help you determine what interest rate you can expect to pay in Washington State.
 You can use our Instant Rate Quote tool to get interest rates and closing costs based on your specific financial situation and the type of loan you want to use.
-Washington State mortgage rates can change constantly, and they vary based on a number of factors, including the borrower’s qualifications.
+Mortgage rates can change constantly, and they vary based on a number of factors, including the borrower’s qualifications.
 That’s why it’s important to get an individualized rate quote tailored to you personally.
-Sammamish Mortgage can give you a personalized quote for current mortgage rates in Washington State, Oregon, Colorado, and Idaho, as these are the states we serve.
+Sammamish Mortgage can give you a personalized quote for current mortgage rates in Washington State, Oregon, Colorado, Idaho & California, as these are the states we serve.

 Paying Points at Closing

 You’ll notice a “points” column in the current mortgage rates table above.
 A point is equal to one percent of the loan amount.
 As a borrower, you can choose to pay points at closing (in addition to the standard third-party and lender fees) in order to secure a lower interest rate on your loan.
 The table shows how points can affect mortgage rates.
 Generally speaking, paying more points at closing will help you secure a lower rate.
 So, there’s an inverse relationship between the two.
 To obtain the best rates and closing costs based on your specific situation, please use our Interest Rate Quote tool, or contact our knowledgeable staff for assistance.